5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 Libraries & Packages with CUDA Compatibility

-Pretty much all of the deep learning libraries and most machine learning libraries (tensorflow & torch) use CUDA cores from NVIDIA GPUs.
+This is why pretty much all of the deep learning libraries and machine learning libraries (tensorflow & torch) use CUDA cores (NVIDIA GPUs).

-In fact, deep learning algorithms ONLY use the GPU instead of the CPU.
-Due to this, algorithms that took a week in the past now take less than a day with a CPU.
-Image Processing has been using GPUs since it’s infancy but now it is way more efficient at it.
+As for their efficiency, algorithms that took a week in the past now take less than a day with a GPU.
+Image Processing has been using GPUs since it’s infancy but now it is way more efficient.

 Q: So exactly which Data Science Software/Service/Tools make use of NVIDIAs CUDA core technology?

-Within deep learning & neural networks ALL algorithms and libraries makes use of CUDA core technology EXCEPT legacy software.
-As for machine learning about 90% of libraries and packages are GPU-based.
+As for deep learning & neural networks ALL algorithms and libraries makes use of CUDA core technology EXCEPT legacy software.
+In ML about 90% of libraries and packages are GPU-based.

 Today’s GPU (in fact even since the 10th generation line of GeForce GPUs , 2017 or so) are pretty much the same kind of GPUs you find on desktops EXCEPT that they have their TDP reduced because laptops cannot accomodate a decent cooling system to allow the GPU to hit its highest clock speeds.
-But this reduces their performance up to 30-50%.
-Thus if you want the best performance for GPU parallel processing tasks you want a desktop GPU over a laptop GPU.
+But this reduces their performance to 30-50%.

 How to Pick a GPU: vRAM & CUDA Cores